 When an MRI machine sends magnetic pulses through the subject's brain, it can detect these changes in blood flow.
-Blood flow.
-The magnetic pulses are not distorted by oxygenrich blood, but deoxygenated blood distorts the magnetic wave slightly.
+The magnetic pulses are not distorted by oxygen-rich blood, but deoxygenated blood distorts the magnetic wave slightly.
+This creates the "blood oxygenation level-dependent," or BOLD, signal.
 Researchers generate a composite picture of which regions in the brain show increased or decreased blood flow during a task or experience.
 It is important to understand that fMRI is not a photograph of brain activity.
 Instead, it is like looking at a map of where a city uses energy, which can indicate where the city is bustling and where it is sleepy.

 In investigating acute pain and chronic pain conditions, fMRI has proven revelatory.
 Irene Tracey, an Oxford University-based scientist, was the first to use fMRI to image the brain in pain.
-She has shown not only which regions of the brain process acute pain, but also that subjective self-reports of acute pain correlate with the degree of activity in the subjects' brains.87 That is, the phenomenology of pain matches the physiological degree of response to pain, a fascinating empirical contribution to philosophical debates on perception.
-Researchers have used fMRI to show functional brain reorganization in patients with chronic pain,88 and have even shown that particular types of functional reorganization are characteristic of distinct chronic pain conditions.89 fMRI has important limitations, however.
-First, it has temporal limitations: Blood flow may precede neural activity - or it may lag behind.90 Spatially, the signal
+She has shown not only which regions of the brain process acute pain, but also that subjective self-reports of acute pain correlate with the degree of activity in the subjects' brains.
+That is, the phenomenology of pain matches the physiological degree of response to pain, a fascinating empirical contribution to philosophical debates on perception.
+Researchers have used fMRI to show functional brain reorganization in patients with chronic pain, and have